chrisgaby/GoogleCloudSimpleNextflow/README.md

 # GoogleCloudSimpleNextflow

-The Dockerfile here has some tools we need but but is based on Nextflowtools we need.We should add a Dockerfile  for Mash  as   well.
+The Dockerfile is a simple container with a MASH install.

 The first line of main.nf is the SRAid that we can process.
 We can use .fromSRA to create the list of gs:// locations and dump to a file.